vegaprotocol/documentation/docs/releases/overview.md

 The primary focus of this release has been to resolve a number of critical bugs that have caused stability issues.

 :::warning API deprecations
 **Data node**: The v2 APIs ([REST](./../api/rest/overview) and [gRPC](./../grpc/data-node/api/v2/trading_data.proto)) for the data node will be replace V1, which will soon be removed.
-Therefore anyone building apps on to of Vega should start to use the V2 APIs from this release (0.55) onwards.
+Therefore anyone building apps on to of Vega should start to use the v2 APIs from release 0.55 onwards.

 **Vega Wallet**: For most use cases, the v2 [wallet API](./../api/vega-wallet) will soon be the only one available for interacting with the Vega Wallet.
 V1 will continue to be used for the testnet-only hosted wallet for testing and incentives, for slightly longer.
 :::